 For color throughout the year, select plants with overlapping seasons like damianita (Chrysactinia mexicana) and penstemon (Penstemon spp.) for cool-season interest and lantana (Lantana spp.) for vibrant blooms spring through fall.

 Flowering annuals have long been a favorite way to create colorful interest alongside the entry to a home.
 They can be switched out seasonally and changed from year to year, building a new look to outdoor spaces.

-By using one, or more, of these colorful tips, you’ll be able to create an inviting entry with a splash of color that will increase the curb appeal of your home while welcoming guests.
+By using one, or more, of these colorful tips, you’ll be able to create an inviting entry with a splash of color that will increase the curb appeal of your home and a warm welcome for guests.